Kozea/WeasyPrint/docs/tutorial.rst

 - network configuration (IPv4 and IPv6 support, IP addressing, firewall configuration, using ``http://`` URIs and tracking time used to render documents),
-- hardware and software used for graphical rendering (as Cairo renderings can change with CPU and GPU features),
+- hardware and software used for graphical rendering (as cairo renderings can change with CPU and GPU features),
-- Python, Cairo, Pango and other libraries versions (implementation details lead to different renderings).
+- Python, cairo, Pango and other libraries versions (implementation details lead to different renderings).

 SVG images